andrew henderson menu

 Kotor Montenegro European residence permit

-I like Montenegro a lot, and what’s interesting about many of the non-EU Balkans countries is that most of them have a very similar program for getting a second residence.
+We like Montenegro a lot, and what’s interesting about many of the non-EU Balkans countries is that most of them have a very similar program for getting a second residence.

 In Montenegro, you can buy just about any property and use that to get a residence.
-They aren’t really picky about what property you buy, it can be just about anything bigger than 12 square meters.
+They aren’t really picky about what property you buy.
+It can be just about anything bigger than 12 square meters.

 Because certain nationalities have been abusing the system and packing 16 or more people into one apartment, they will be more thorough in making sure it’s just you and your family.
 They are also going to require that you live there for at least part of the year.